 1. How did you meet him?

-2. What made him different from the other guys you had met?
+2. What made him different to other guys?

-3. Looking back what was different about your mindset that helped bring you to the right guy?
+3. Looking back what was different about your mindset that brought you to the right guy?